maurobonfietti/rest-api-slim-php/README.md

 ## :wrench: TROUBLESHOOTING:

-If you get stuck, you can try [this guide step by step](TROUBLESHOOTING.md).
+If you get stuck, you can try [this guide](TROUBLESHOOTING.md) step by step.

 ## :cinema: TUTORIALS:

-Mini-series of videos about Slim PHP (Spanish Audio :sound: :es: :argentina:).
+Watch this mini-series of videos about Slim PHP (Spanish Audio :sound: :es: :argentina:).

 ### :video_camera: VIDEO #1